Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: Introduction

-The main result of our paper will be an upper bound of the convergence rate of the Euler-Maruyama scheme in the 1-Wasserstein distance.
-Specifically, under suitable conditions, we will show in Theorem~\ref{theorem_eulerscheme} that
+where $\text{Lip}(1)$ consists of the functions $h:\mathbb{R}^{d}\rightarrow\mathbb{R}$ that are $1$-Lipschitz.
+In Theorem \ref{theorem_eulerscheme}, we provide an upper bound of the convergence rate of the Euler-Maruyama scheme in the 1-Wasserstein distance.
+Specifically, under suitable conditions, we will show that

 for a constant $\mathcal{C}$ that will be made explicit.
-Our Euler-Maruyama approximation \eqref{estimate_euler_intro} has a linear dependence on the stepsize, which is expected to be tight (that can be seen through an explicit calculation for Ornstein-Uhlenbeck process driven by stable L\'{e}vy process with i.i.d. stable components).
+Our Euler-Maruyama approximation \eqref{estimate_euler_intro} has a linear dependence on the stepsize, which is expected to be tight (that can be seen through an explicit calculation for an Ornstein-Uhlenbeck process driven by a one-dimensional stable L\'{e}vy process).

-In addition, we will also consider a second discretization scheme of Equation~\eqref{SDE_stable_intro} using the i.i.d.
+In addition and as our second Euler-Maruyama approximation, we consider in Appendix~\ref{appendix_eulerschemepareto} a second discretization scheme of Equation~\eqref{SDE_stable_intro} using the i.i.d.
 Pareto noise, inspired by \cite{chenxu2023euler}:

 where $\sigma_{\eta,\alpha}$ is a proper scaling parameter and $\zeta_{m}$ are i.i.d. $d$-dimensional Pareto noises that we will specify later.
 We will obtain an approximation error under this regime as well.
 In particular, we are able to show that